RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 * [Linux kernel with HDMI support](http://downloads.parallella.org/boot/linux/kernel-hdmi-default.tgz)
 * [Parallella-16 Zynq 7010 with HDMI display](https://github.com/parallella/parallella-hw/blob/master/fpga/bitstreams/parallella_e16_hdmi_gpiose_7010.bit.bin?raw=true)

+Unzip the files and place them in a directory that's handy.
+You'll need them for the next step.
+With Mac OS X, you can unzip the files by double-clicking them in `Finder`.

-Note: You might need different files depending on the the date (Parallella software is in a rapid state of flux) and your exact equipment.
+Note: You might need different files depending on the the current date (Parallella software is in a rapid state of flux) and your exact equipment.
 If your configuration is different, you can make the adjustments described in the Parallella's offical quick start guide.

 ###Burn the SD Card
 Insert your SD card into your Mac's SD card reader, and use the Mac OS X `diskutil list` command to determine the designation of the SD card.
 If you use portable hard drives with your primary machine, the SD card designation could change from time to time, so it's important to perform this step each each time you burn a card.